Ford Ranger Truck Bed Size: Get the Right Fit for Your Gear!

 Second Generation Ford Ranger (1998-2012)

 This generation saw a significant redesign, becoming a more modern and capable mid-size truck.
-The bed options continued to be a defining feature:
+The bed options continued to be a defining feature:- Short Bed: Ideal for general use and easier parking.

 - Long Bed: A popular choice for those needing more space for equipment and supplies.